andriibessarab/skewbot/README.md

 ## Software

 The control system is written in C++ using the VEXcodeIQ.
+The robot pulls from a compressed bin file that contains all the optimal ways to solve a Skewb in the fewest amount of moves.
+This data was found through a BFS taken from the solution state and inversing the moves to find the solution at every new position reached.
+This data was then compressed into a bin file by bitpacking each skewb state and it's solution into unsigned 64 and 32 bit integers respectively.

 ## Team